 The Difference Between Interning at a Small Company vs. a Large Company

-It’s Summer internship season and many of you are going to have to decide what size company you want to work for–a start-up, a mid-sized company, or a large firm?
-Although internships tend to be universal in nature, your role may vary as you move from a larger company to a smaller one.
-Sometimes it can be stressful to try and select which internship is right for you.
+When summer internship season hits, many young candidates have to decide what size company they want to work for–a start-up, a mid-sized company, or a large firm.
+Although internships tend to have certain similarities regardless of company size, your role, experiences, and opportunities may vary as you move from a larger company to a smaller one.
+Not knowing the difference can be stressful when you're trying to decide which internship is right for you.

-First of all, don’t worry because you can’t go wrong.
-An internship is an internship and regardless of your company being big or small you’ll get great hands-on experience, a resume builder, networking opportunities, and an opportunity to really decide if you want to continue to pursue that field after graduation.
+When you land an internship, regardless of whether the company is big or small, you’ll get great hands-on experience, a resume builder, networking opportunities, and an opportunity to really decide if you want to pursue that field after graduation.